kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 When the environment is active, it says `(popgen)` on the commnad prompt instead of `(base)`.

+# AU VPN

+To be able to connect to the cluster, you need to on the AU inernal network.
+You can do that by either physically being on campus, or by connecting to the AU network using VPN.
+To install VPN use the instructions [on this page](https://studerende.au.dk/it-support/vpn/).
+Before you can *use* the VPN, you need to also enable two-step verification.
+You can see how to do that on the same page.
+If you are not on phycally on campus, you need to activate your VPN before you can log in to the cluster.
+Your passworkd for VPN is the same as you use to log on to access Blackboard.

 ### Connecting to the cluster

 You connect to the cluster from the terminal by executing this command (replace `username` with your cluster user name):